rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 Worshipping icons would be wrong, and should be decried as heretical wherever it is found.
 And likewise, conflating icons with idol worship should similarly be condemned.
 Imagine burning Bibles because people were worshipping Bibles.
-If you can understand that you're not worshipping a Bible then you can understand icon veneration.
+If you can understand that you're not worshipping a Bible then you can understand icon veneration is not idol worship.

 A very simple test, icons are fungible, idols are not.
-You may have sentimental value attached to a particular family Bible, but you certainly don't value it over the Bible itself.
+You may have sentimental value attached to a particular family Bible, but you certainly don't value it over God.

 ## Idols